saracuriel/VP-Onboarding-Doc/README.rst

-EJP RD onboarding document
+ERDERA onboarding document
 =======================================

-This is the repository for the Read-the-docs version of the EJP RD onboarding document.
+This is the repository for the Read-the-docs version of the ERDERA onboarding document.
 Link: https://vp-onboarding-doc.readthedocs.io/en/latest/